Nextiva / Blog / VoIP

 The IVR presents the caller with a series of options, typically via pre-recorded messages or text-to-speech technology.
 These options can be accessed by pressing a number on their keypad.

 The option your caller chooses is recognized by the press of a button on a touch-tone keypad.
 This technology is called dual-tone multi-frequency signaling (DTMF).
+For example, you could offer: “sales,” “finance,” or “support.”

 But you could also offer submenus inside each of those options.
 So, when someone presses 3 for accounts, they get a second menu.
+This could include: “make a payment,” “question about an invoice,” or “request a copy of an invoice.”

 The option pressed by the caller on their keypad routes the call to the relevant department.

-3. Call routing
+2. Call routing

-An example call flow to build different user actions with Nextiva
+An example call flow to build different user actions with Nextiva:

-4. Error handling
+3. Error handling

 If a customer gets stuck in a self-service option, you can enable your IVR to automatically escalate the call to a human agent.

-5. Analytics and reporting
+4. Analytics and reporting

-What Are the Benefits of an IVR?
+Benefits of Using an IVR

 For businesses: